ConservationInternational/trends.earth/docs/source/about/development.rst

    invoke docs-build -f

+The above command will take a few seconds to fun, and then if you look under "docs\build\html\en", you will see the HTML version of the documentation.
+Load the "index.html" file in a web browser to see how it looks.

 To build the full documentation, for all languages, in PDF and in HTML (remember this could take a few hours to complete), run::

    invoke docs-build

+After running the above command you will see (for English) the HTML documentation under "docs\build\html\en", and the PDFs of the documentation under "docs\build\html\en\pdfs".

 If you want to test a specific language (when testing translations, for example), you can specify a two letter language code to only build the docs for